vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 #  image: https://s3.eu-central-1.amazonaws.com/vid.bina.me/img/brexit.png
 #head: mugshot
 ---
-A friend recently asked why America churns out startups that seem to be successful to an extent that knows no equal in Europe.
+A [friend][eli] recently asked why America churns out startups that seem to be successful to an extent that knows no equal in Europe.

+[eli]: elwardvalstein.com

 I would argue that this largely boils down to the access to capital, venture capital in particular, and culture.
 At the same time, it needs to be noted that